Battle of the Ancre: 13–15 November

-Both brigades of the 51st Division attacked the first objective (green line) at Station Road and Beaumont Hamel and then the final objective (yellow line) at Frankfort Trench with three battalions, while the fourth provided carrying parties.
-Six minutes before zero, the leading battalion of the right brigade moved beyond the British wire and advanced when the new 30000 lb mine at Hawthorn Crater was blown, passed the east end of Y Ravine and reached the first objective at 6:45 a.m., with a stray party from the 63rd Division.
+Both brigades of the 51st (Highland) Division attacked the first objective (green line) at Station Road and Beaumont Hamel and then the final objective (yellow line) at Frankfort Trench with three battalions, while the fourth provided carrying parties.
+Six minutes before zero, the leading battalion of the right brigade moved beyond the British wire and advanced when the new 30000 lb mine at Hawthorn Crater was blown, passed the east end of Y Ravine and reached the first objective at 6:45 a.m., with a stray party from the 63rd (Royal Naval) Division.
 The battalion pushed on then withdrew slightly to Station Road.
 On the left, fire from Y Ravine held up the advance and at 7:00 a.m. another battalion reinforced the attack.
 Troops skirted the ravine to the north and early in the afternoon a battalion from the reserve brigade attacked Beaumont Hamel from the south, joined by troops in the vicinity.

 The left brigade was held up in places by uncut wire, south of Hawthorn Crater and massed machine-gun fire north of the Auchonvillers–Beaumont Hamel road.
 Two tanks were sent up, one bogging between the German front and support lines and the other north of the village.
-Consolidation began and three battalions were withdrawn to the German reserve line and reinforced at 9:00 p.m., while one battalion formed a defensive flank to the south, as the positions reached by the 63rd Division were unknown.
+Consolidation began and three battalions were withdrawn to the German reserve line and reinforced at 9:00 p.m., while one battalion formed a defensive flank to the south, as the positions reached by the 63rd (Royal Naval) Division were unknown.

-The 2nd Division advanced along Redan Ridge.
-The 5th Brigade on the right formed up in no man's land, hugged the barrage and got into the German front line easily.
+The 2nd Division advanced along Redan Ridge; the 5th Brigade on the right formed up in no man's land, hugged the barrage and got into the German front line easily.
 Two battalions reached Beaumont Trench on schedule and the other two formed a defensive flank facing north and repelled bombing attacks from the 6th Brigade area, where the advance had been held up by fog and mud, then fire from "The Quadrilateral" in the middle of the 6th Brigade area, where some troops on the right managed to reach the first objective.
 The junction of Beaumont Trench and Lager Alley was blocked; some troops veered north-east after finding stray troops from the 3rd Division and assuming that they had lost direction.
 By 7:30 a.m. the 5th Brigade was ready to advance on the second objective and reached Frankfort Trench so depleted, that the troops fell back to Munich trench, Wagon Road then Crater Lane in the German front line.
 The reserve brigade moved forward at the same time and two battalions were sent to reinforce the 5th Brigade at the first objective.
 At 9:00 a.m. the remainder of the 6th Brigade was ordered back to the British front line to reorganise and two attacks by the reserve brigade were ordered then cancelled.
 Overnight the ground was consolidated and two 37th Division battalions were sent up from corps reserve next morning.